KateBoz/SPASAM/README.md

-# SPASAM
-## SPATIAL MODELS CODE
+## Welcome to the SPASAM project

-This repository contains the development versions of the spatial operating models for the SPASAM project.
-Folders contain code and files specific to the individual manuscripts
+This repository contains the the development versions of the SPATIAL MODELS CODE for the SPASAM project.
+Folders in this repository contain code and files specific to the individual manuscripts.

+### Spatial_BRP_project
+Spatially-explicit operating model used for determining biological reference points (ie MSY, depletion, etc) for populations with complex spatial structure.
+Also allows for spatial variation in harvest.

+### Tag-integrated model